uvarc/rc-website/content/userinfo/hpc/ood/overview.md

 Please read the [Open OnDemand Desktop documentation](/userinfo/hpc/ood/desktop) for detailed instructions on how to specify resources and start a desktop session.

 ## FastX Web
 FastX Web enables users to start an X11 desktop environment on a remote system.
-When launched through Open OnDemand, FastX Web provides access to a Rivanna frontend.
+When launched through Open OnDemand, FastX Web provides access to a HPC frontend.
 The FastX Web desktop environment can be used to open conventional shell terminals or launch applications with a graphical user interface.

 Please read our [FastX Web documentation](/userinfo/hpc/logintools/fastx) for a detailed description of this remote desktop environment.